Huegoxaga/notes/gis/arcgis.md

   - click `Search for Tools` for more tools.
   - The `Arc Toolbox` includes all the available tools for geoprocessing.
   - Tools from extensions can be found in the geoprocessing tool box.
+    - If not found, click `customize` -> `Extension` and click the checkbox for a certain extension to activate.

 #### Geoprocessing Tools